 When will the winners be announced?

 The winners will be announced on the Justice Center’s website on September 6, 2019.
-Winners will be invited to the Advisory Council’s September 19, 2019 meeting in Albany, for a recognition lunch and opportunity to meet the Justice Center’s Advisory Council and other New York State policy makers.
+They will be invited to Albany for a recognition luncheon and an opportunity to meet the Justice Center’s Advisory Council and other New York State policymakers.

 Questions about the award or should be directed to the Office of Outreach, Prevention and Support at [email protected].